 Myriad neighborhoods, each with their own character, are worth exploring.
 From getting lost in the cobblestone streets of Old San Juan and eating your way through the city, to touring an ancient citadel or embarking on a snorkeling expedition, there’s something to appeal to every interest here.

-These are the 10 best things to do in San Juan, Puerto Rico.
+These are some of the best things to do in San Juan, Puerto Rico.

 Visit the Castillo San Felipe del Morro